microsoft/ELL/docs/tutorials/Comparing-image-classification-models-side-by-side-on-the-Raspberry-Pi/index.md

     prediction_arrays = [None, None]
 ```

 Create a tiled image that will be used to display the two frames side-by-side.
-This function is provided by the helper module that we imported earlier.
+This function is provided by the helper module that you imported earlier.

 ```python
     tiled_image = helpers.TiledImage(len(models))
 ```

-Next, set up a loop that keeps going until OpenCV indicates it is done, which is when the user hits any key.
+Next, set up a loop that keeps going until OpenCV indicates that it is done, which is when the user hits any key.
 At the start of every loop iteration, read an image from the camera.

 ```python
     while (cv2.waitKey(1) & 0xFF) == 0xFF:
         image = get_image_from_camera(camera)
 ```

 Iterate over the models.
-In this case, we'll randomize the order so that, on average, neither model has an advantage over another.
+Randomize the order so that, on average, neither model has an advantage over the other.

 ```python
         model_indices = np.arange(len(models))